digimokan/ans_role_config_upgrades/.github/README.md

 ## Purpose

-* Update list of repo servers, using an age criteria.
+* Configure updates for list of the system's package-repo servers
+* Do the package-repo-server-list update, via include_task:
+    * Use optional age criteria to determine when to update list.
     * Make a backup copy of the original list.
-* Prevent conflicts with official repo-server-list during upgrades.

 ## Supported Operating Systems